Regarding procedures for application

 Is there any reference for METI’s health insurance costs by grade?

-Please see the latest list of the health insurance costs which is posted on our web site.
+The latest list of the health insurance costs will be posted on our web site.

 Can the subsidy amount to be actually paid be determined only after the “settlement of the amount” procedure, which is conducted after completion of the project?

 The paid amount will be settled after expiration of the project period, confirmation of the project result, and inspection for settlement of the amount by PMO.
 This procedure is formulated by Japanese accounting rules.

 How should the necessary expenses for the project be categorized in the proposal?

 Please divide the necessary expenses into (1) labor costs and (2) operating costs (raw materials, consumables, design/fabrication/processing, facility/equipment, goods purchase, research, outsourcing, travel, remuneration, rent/depreciation and other necessities) as described in Exhibit 2 of the Grand Policy for Subsidy.

 When is the date of subsidization decision ?

 The date of subsidization decision is still uncertain at this moment.
 After the selection results, we plan to make the decision to grant the subsidy promptly as soon as the submission of the application form for grant and the adjustment with PMO are completed.